 Academic Integrity: The Syracuse University Academic Integrity Policy holds students accountable for the integrity of the work they submit.
 Students should be familiar with the Policy and know that it is their responsibility to learn about instructor and general academic expectations with regard to proper citation of sources in written work.
 The policy also governs the integrity of work submitted in exams and assignments as well as the veracity of signatures on attendance sheets and other verifications of participation in class activities.
 Serious sanctions can result from academic dishonesty of any sort.
-For more information and the complete policy, see http://academic_integrity.syr.edu.
+For more information and the complete policy, see http://academicintegrity.syr.edu.
+The Violation and Sanction Classification Rubric establishes recommended guidelines for the determination of grade penalties by faculty and instructors, while also giving them discretion to select the grade penalty they believe most suitable, including course failure, regardless of violation level.
+Any established violation in this course may result in course failure regardless of violation level.